openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/OpenResponseAssessments.rst

   This set of file name extensions is provided as the default for Open edX installations.
 Open edX system administrators can update this list.
 For more information, see
-  :ref:`installation:Configuring ORA2 to Prohibit Submission of File Types <installation:configuring ora2 to prohibit submission of file types>`.
+  :ref:`Configuring ORA2 to Prohibit Submission of File Types <configuring ora2 to prohibit submission of file types>`.

 .. list-table::
    :widths: 15 75